 I could not begin to tell you how many times I have heard the argument that it doesn't matter what a person believes about God so long as they believe.
 Heck, even in one of my favorite movies, Serenity one character says to another, "I don't care what you believe, just believe in it."
-While at fist that may appear to make sense that it doesn't matter what we believe, I am going to attempt to show you that it matters a great deal what we believe about God and why it matters.
+While at first that may appear to make sense that it doesn't matter what we believe, I am going to attempt to show you that it matters a great deal what we believe about God, and why it matters.
 A lot of people use the phrase, "all roads lead to Rome" when talking about God, but all roads don't lead to Heaven or else God would not have said, “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it."
 Matthew 7:13-14

 What you believe about God impacts every aspect of your life, or at least it should.
 What you believe about God changes everything!
 What you believe about God impacts the way you live your day to day life, the way you make decisions, the way you raise your children, the way you perform your duties at your job, what kind of attitude you hold toward others and life in general, the way you treat other people, the way you spend your leisure time, and more importantly, whether or not you are saved; a false belief in God is to believe in a false god.

 According to ancestry.com there are 38,313 men named James Smith in the United States of America, still living.
 Imagine with me that there was a disease that would slowly and painfully kill anyone who contracted it and one of those 38,313 men had developed a cure for it.
 A quarter of those 38,313 men claimed there was no disease and no need for a cure, and all the rest claimed to be the only one to possess the cure, would it matter which man your trusted to save your life?